jina-ai/jina/docs/get-started/what-is-jina.md

 **First is the lack of design pattern for such system.** It is unclear how should one represent, compute, store, and transit the data with different modalities in a consistent way; and how can one switch between different tools and avoid glue code.

 **Second is the large gap of between a proof-of-concept and a production system.** For a production system, cloud native techniques are often required to ensure the professionalism and scalability of the system.
 In particular, microservices, orchestration, containerization and observability are four pillars of such system.
-However, the learning curve is too steep for many machine learning engineers.
+However, the learning curve is too steep for many machine learning engineers, preventing them to build production ready system.

 **Third is the long go-to-market time**.
 If a company chooses a wrong tech stack, it will take longer to bring the product to market.
 This is because the company will have to spend more time and resources on developing the product, refactoring it, going back and forth.
 In addition, a wrong stack can cause problems with the product itself, raising the risk of the product being unsuccessful.